Operation Safed Sagar

 Operation Safed Sagar (ऑपरेशन सफेद सागर, lit.
 "Operation White Ocean") was the code name assigned to the Indian Air Force's role in acting jointly with the Indian Army during the 1999 Kargil war that was aimed at flushing out regular and irregular troops of the Pakistani Army from vacated Indian Positions in the Kargil sector along the Line of Control.
-It was the first large scale use of Airpower in the Jammu and Kashmir region since the Indo-Pakistani War of 1971.
+It was the first large scale use of airpower in the Jammu and Kashmir region since the Indo-Pakistani War of 1971.

+Background

+Indo-Pakistani wars and conflicts includes the Kashmir conflict and its subsidiary conflicts such Siachen conflict and Trans-Karakoram Tract, which are the disputed territories of India and Pakistan on the India-Pakistan border (Actual Ground Position Line (AGPL), Line of Control (LoC), India–Pakistan International Border (IB), and Sir Creek (SC)) which had earlier seen many operations including 1984 Operation Meghdoot and 1987 Operation Rajiv.

 Operations

-Ground operations
+Operation Badr: Pakistani ground infiltrations

-Initial infiltrations were noticed in Kargil in early May, 1999.
+Initial infiltrations were noticed in Kargil in early May 1999.
 Because of the extreme winter weather in Kashmir, it was common practice for the Indian and Pakistan Army to abandon forward posts and reoccupy them in the spring.
 That particular spring, the Pakistan Army started reoccupying the forward posts well before the scheduled time.
 In a preliminary step in their bid to capture Kashmir, they reoccupied not only their own posts, but also 132 posts that belonged to India.

 By the second week of May, an ambush on an Indian army patrol acting on a tip-off by a local shepherd in the Batalik sector led to the exposure of the infiltration.
 Initially with little knowledge of the nature or extent of the encroachment, the Indian troops in the area initially claimed that they would evict them within a few days.
 However, reports of infiltration elsewhere along the LoC soon made it clear that the entire plan of attack was on a much bigger scale.
-India responded with Operation Vijay, a mobilisation of 200,000 Indian troops.
-However, because of the nature of the terrain, division and corps operations could not be mounted; the scale of most fighting was at the regimental or battalion level.
-In effect, two divisions of the Indian Army, numbering 20,000, along with several thousand from the Paramilitary forces of India and the air force were deployed in the conflict zone.